9 reasons why Zambia should be on your bucket list!

 Within Zambia we flew in small aircrafts by national carrier Proflight.

 Although there is no direct connection to Lusaka from Vienna (yet), our travel time was not too bad with around 15 hours and we arrived in Lusaka in the early afternoon hours with ease.
-There’s no time difference, which makes things even more comfortable.
-The immigration took us about an hour and then we were picked up to go to our hotel.
+There’s no time difference when travelling from Central Europe, which makes things even more comfortable.
+The immigration has been massively improved in 2023, so we quickly made it into the country and then we were picked up to go to our hotel in Lusaka.

 Latitude 15 Hotel in Lusaka ZambiaLatitude 15 Hotel in Lusaka ZambiaLatitude 15 Hotel in Lusaka Zambia